efugier/smartcat/README.md

 ### To use voice input

-**Only test on linux so far.** Any help is appreciated from the other platforms users.
+**Only tested on linux so far.** Any help is appreciated from the other platforms users.

 - On linux, make sure `arecord` is installed and `arecord --quiet audio.wav` record your audio until you ctrl-c it and produces no output to stdout.
 - On Mac, make sure `sox` is installed and `sox -t waveaudio 0 audio.wav ` record your audio until you ctrl-c it and produces no output to stdout.